Extractive

 Summary of Dominant Character

-This zone contains all extractive sites operative in 2003.
-By far the largest scale landscapes in the zone at this time were the massive collieries at Orgreave and Maltby Main.
+This zone contains all extractive sites operative in 2003, when characterisation was underway.
+By far the largest scale extractive operations in the zone at this time were the massive collieries at Orgreave and Maltby Main.
 Of the other character areas, only ‘Harry Croft Quarry’ is larger than a few hectares.
-Active extractive landscapes are by their nature highly dynamic- their raison d’être being to remove the physical mass of the land for the purposes of its economic exploitation.
-Common features of these landscapes are spoil and stock heaps, voids in the countryside, processing buildings and plant.
+Active extractive landscapes are, by their nature, highly dynamic - their raison d’être being to remove the physical mass of the land for the purposes of its economic exploitation.
+Common features of such extractive landscapes are voids in the countryside, spoil and stock heaps, processing buildings and plant.

 Figure 1: Spoil heaps at Maltby Main Colliery.